HosseinGh82/SudokuGame/README.md

 ## ✨ Features

-🧮 Sudoku Board Representation: The Sudoku grid is represented as a 9x9 matrix where 0 represents an empty cell.
+🧮 **Sudoku Board Representation**: The Sudoku grid is represented as a 9x9 matrix where 0 represents an empty cell.

-🚀 Backtracking Algorithm: Efficiently solves the Sudoku puzzle by trying all possible numbers in empty cells while ensuring the Sudoku rules are followed.
+🚀 **Backtracking Algorithm**: Efficiently solves the Sudoku puzzle by trying all possible numbers in empty cells while ensuring the Sudoku rules are followed.

-✔️ Validation: Checks the validity of the number placement according to Sudoku rules (row, column, and 3x3 sub-grid).
+✔️ **Validation**: Checks the validity of the number placement according to Sudoku rules (row, column, and 3x3 sub-grid).

-📋 Puzzle Display: Neatly prints the Sudoku grid before and after solving.
+📋 **Puzzle Display**: Neatly prints the Sudoku grid before and after solving.

+## 🧩 Example
+Below is an example of a Sudoku puzzle before and after being solved:

+Before:

+After:

+## 🧑‍💻 Code Overview

+sudoku_solver.py: Contains the core logic for the Sudoku solver.
+The Game class is responsible for handling the grid, validating moves, and solving the puzzle using a backtracking approach.

+- `printTable()`: Prints the Sudoku grid in a formatted manner.
+- `validNum(x, y, number)`: Checks if placing a number at a specific position is valid.
+- `solveProblem(x, y)`: Recursively solves the Sudoku puzzle.

 ## 🛠️ Getting Started